 Rudolf Lödige was born in Paderborn in 1948.
 He studied mechanical engineering at the Leibniz University of Hanover.
-After studying and working as a scientific assistant at the IFA under Prof. Kettner, he joined Lödige Industries in 1980 after his doctorate, where he first worked as a product manager and then as division manager in the Systems division.
+After studying and working as a scientific employee at the IFA under Prof. Kettner, he joined Lödige Industries in 1980 after his doctorate, where he first worked as a product manager and then as division manager in the Systems division.

 In 1985 he became Managing Director, a position he held until 2013 and which he shared with the current CEO, Philippe De Backer, from 2006.
 During this time, he transformed Lödige Industries from a more locally oriented factory into a global company with more than 20 locations and more than 1000 employees.
 Today, Lödige Industries is the world leader in air freight terminals.